-Investing in our securities involves a high degree of risk.
-You should carefully consider the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010 and our Quarterly Reports for the quarterly periods ended March 31, 2011 and June 30, 2011, together with all the other information contained or incorporated by reference into this prospectus and the risks we have highlighted in other sections of this prospectus, before making an investment decision to purchase our securities.
-The occurrence of any of the events described could materially and adversely affect our business, prospects, financial condition, results of operations and our ability to make cash distributions to our stockholders, which could cause you to lose all or a significant part of your investment in our securities.
+Investing in our common stock involves a high degree of risk.
+You should carefully consider the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010 and our Quarterly Reports for the quarterly periods ended March 31, 2011 and June 30, 2011, together with all the other information contained or incorporated by reference into this prospectus and the risks we have highlighted in other sections of this prospectus, before making an investment decision to purchase shares of our common stock.
+The occurrence of any of the events described could materially and adversely affect our business, prospects, financial condition, results of operations and our ability to make cash distributions to our stockholders, which could cause you to lose all or a significant part of your investment in our common stock.
 Some statements in this prospectus constitute forward-looking statements.
 Please refer to the section entitled Forward-Looking Statements.